niektuytel/niektuytel/README.md

 First try everything out what is there on the market and understanding the basics.
 And after long research i do like AI the most.
 [`psychology` + `math` + `code`] = my dream :)

-Motto: `Don't waste your time, there is already a shortage of it`